netzstrategen/wordpress-varnish-cache/readme.txt

 = How do I manually purge the whole cache? =

-As a user with administrator privileges, you can click the button "Purge Varnish Cache" button in the admin toolbar or on the administrative dashboard.
+As a user with administrator privileges, you can click the button "Manually flush cache" button on the administrative dashboard.

-If you do not see these buttons, you do not have sufficient privileges.
+If you do not see the button, you do not have sufficient privileges.

 In a multisite installation, only network/super administrators are able to manually purge the full cache, as that affects all sites in the cache.